klaas1979/tablesmith-like/README.md

 - DSCalc (Calculate on items)
 - DSCount (Count items)
 - DSCreate (Create dataset)
+- DSFind (Find an item) Note: matchers `~` and `!~` behave like `=` and `!=` because the wildcards that are referred to in the basic Tablesmith documentation are not defined further.
+Different wildcard mechanisms exists, none was choosen as of now.
+Feel free to create a ticket with the wildcard system explained to get one implemented.
 - DSGet (Get a value from an item)
 - DSRandomize (Randomize items)
 - DSRead (Read in a dataset file)